FCC makes robocalls using AI-generated voices illegal

 This week, the Federal Communications Commission (FCC) outlawed scam robocalls containing voices generated by artificial intelligence.
 FCC officials say this ruling also gives state Attorneys General more legal tools to pursue criminals using this technology.

-In addition to this ruling, Givens believes increased vote education is key to helping combat election misinformation and disinformation.
+In addition to this ruling, Givens believe increased vote education is key to help combat election misinformation and disinformation.

 “So, the second a voter gets a call saying that they don’t have to turn up on election day?
 Where do they go to actually get the gut check on what to believe,” said Givens.
 “That means that our local election officials really have to be doing a good job of getting out authoritative information to reassure people.”